Thune signals progress with moderates on shutdown but Democrats remain mum on talks | News Channel 3-12

 Asked whether the talks could offer a way out of the shutdown, the Democrat would only say: “Maybe.”

+Sen. Lisa Murkowski of Alaska, who has been perhaps the most vocal Republican calling for bipartisan talks, told reporters Wednesday that she was optimistic about a path forward, calling it “good news.”

+“The only way to end the shutdown, as I have said in the past 29 days, is for people on both sides of the aisle to be talking,” she said.

-Though Thune noted Democratic leaders were not involved, he said there were many Democrats looking for a solution.
+Though Thune said Democratic leaders were not involved, he noted there were Democrats looking for a solution.

 “They just don’t have any room to maneuver but there are a lot of rank-and-file members,” he said, who “want to pursue solutions and to be able to address the issues they care about, including health care.”